microsoft/CCF/sphinx/source/quickstart/build.rst

 * **SAN**: Boolean.
 Build unit tests with Address and Undefined behaviour sanitizers enabled.
 Default to OFF.
 * **TARGET**: String, one of ``sgx``, ``virtual``, or ``sgx;virtual``.
 Defaults to ``sgx;virtual``, which builds both "virtual" enclaves and actual SGX enclaves.
 * **VERBOSE_LOGGING**: Boolean.
 Enable all logging levels.
 Default to OFF.
-* **PBFT**: Boolean.
-Enables PBFT as the consensus protocol.
-Defaults to OFF where the Raft consensus protocol will be used.

 Running Tests
 -------------